Dzing-SMW/chordBRR/readme.txt

 	- Overhauled the interpolation greatly increasing its speed and lowering its memory usage
 	- Delays are now in ms dependant on the tuning set for the sample
-	- Added the option to save as a BRR file directly
+	- Added the option to save as a BRR file directly 1.00:
+	- Fixed a couple of UI bugs